Yun Bong-gil: China

 After being briefly arrested and sent to prison, Yun fled to Manchuria.
 In a letter he left behind he wrote: "I will not return home alive with the belief that I must die for my country and do something big".
-In China he met fellow activists Kim Tae-sik and Han Il-jin from the Korean independence movement.

-Yun headed for Shanghai, judging that he would be able to push for a successful independence movement only if he went directly to the Provisional Government of the Republic of Korea.
+In China he met fellow activists Kim Tae-sik and Han Il-jin from the Korean independence movement.Yun headed for Shanghai, judging that he would be able to push for a successful independence movement only if he went directly to the Provisional Government of the Republic of Korea.
 He travelled alone through Dalian, south of the Liaodong Peninsula, to Qingdao, Shandong Province where he worked at a factory run by Park Jin, a Korean businessman, to save money.
 In August 1931, he finally arrived in Shanghai and stayed at the home of An Jung-geun in the French quarter.
 Yun also studied English at the Shanghai English School.
-He visited Kim Gu, the leader of Korea's government-in-exile pledging to work for the independence of Korea.
+He visited Kim Ku, the leader of Korea's government-in-exile pledging to work for the independence of Korea.

+The pledge he made read as follows:

-Hongkew Park Bombing
+Hongkou Park Incident

+On January 28, 1932, the Japanese army launched an attack on the Chinese National Revolutionary Army's 19th Route Army stationed in Zhabei, Shanghai.
+After more than a month of resistance, the Chinese forces gradually lost ground and eventually abandoned their positions in Jiangwan and Zhabei, retreating across the entire front.
+On March 3, after the Japanese occupied Zhenru and Nanxiang, they declared a ceasefire.
+Subsequently, with the mediation of Britain, the United States, France, and Italy, both sides began negotiations.

+During the negotiations, Japanese military and political officials in Shanghai decided to take advantage of the celebration of "Tenchō Setsu" (the birthday of Emperor Shōwa) on April 29 to hold a "Victory Celebration of the Battle of Shanghai" at Hongkou Park, Shanghai..

+Against this backdrop, Chen Mingshu, the acting Premier of the Executive Yuan of the Nationalist Government and Commander of the Shanghai Defense Force, along with others, decided to carry out an assassination to disrupt the Japanese celebration.
+Chen approached his friend Wang Yaqiao, known as the "King of Assassins," and shared this idea with him.
+Wang expressed his support.
+However, the Japanese, wary of potential threats, declared that "no Chinese would be allowed to attend the victory celebration," making it difficult to act.

+Wang then suggested that the exiled Provisional Government of the Republic of Korea, based in Shanghai, be asked to send someone for the task.
+He contacted Ahn Chang-ho, the Minister of Internal Affairs of the Provisional Government, with whom he had a close relationship, and proposed the plan, offering a sum of 40,000 yuan for funding.
+Ahn Chang-ho subsequently met with Kim Gu, the Minister of Police of the Provisional Government of the Republic of Korea at the time.
+Kim agreed to take on the mission.